Our Faculty

 “How do our assumptions about the appropriate roles, rights, and responsibilities of men and women contribute to violence?”

-Danielle Berke is an Assistant Professor of Psychology at Hunter College.
+Danielle Berke is an Associate Professor of Psychology at Hunter College.
 She received her Ph.D. in Clinical Psychology from the University of Georgia where she also earned a Graduate Certificate in Women’s Studies.
 Dr. Berke’s laboratory applies a culturally-informed, empirical lens to the study of gender-based violence—a general term used to capture violence resulting from normative gender role expectations and unequal power relationships within the context of a specific society.
 Her research seeks to understand how gender ideologies contribute to the perpetration of violence.
 She also examines psychological risk and resilience factors among women and sexual and gender minorities exposed to violence.
 A fundamental end goal of this research program is to inform interventions to prevent violence and treat its consequences.
 Dr. Berke's research is both laboratory and community-based.
 In these settings, she applies principles and theories from social psychology, clinical psychology, and public health to generate solutions to gender-based social inequalities.

 Office: Hunter College, North Building, Rm: 714B